natalieagus/50033/docs/04-children/scriptableobjects.md

 ## Storing Variables

+In this section, we will mainly discuss the role of SO instances as persistent variable storage container.
+We can write custom getters and setters to make it more convenient to manage.

 ### C# Method Overloading

 There are many states in the game that should be shared among different instances, such as whether Mario is alive or dead, current game score (for combo system if possible), where Mario currently is (which World to indicate progress), and many more.
 We can utilise SO by creating a generic variable container as follows: